learn-co-curriculum/react-hooks-reconciliation/README.md

 # Reconciliation in React

-## Objectives
+## Learning Goals

-1. Explain how React handles DOM updates in a performant manner
+- Understand how React handles DOM updates in a performant manner

-## It Is Not a Virtual DOM
+## Introduction

 Earlier in the history of React, the term "Virtual DOM" was used to explain how React was able to perform better than the traditional DOM.